michelebusta/MCW-Microservices-Architecture/HOL/Setup.md

     -   Select OK on the Node type configuration blade.

     -   Select OK on the Cluster configuration blade.

     ![The Create Service Fabric cluster blade, Cluster configuration blade, and Node type configuration blade all display with the previously defined settings.](images/Setup/image8.png "Three blades")

 5. On the Security blade, you can provide security settings for your cluster.
 This configuration is completed up front, cannot be changed later.
 Set the following:

--   Configuration Type: select "Basic"
+-   Configuration Type: Leave "Basic" selected

 -   Key vault: Select to configure required settings.
 On the Key vault configuration blade click "Create a new vault".